data61/anonlink-entity-service/docs/production-deployment.rst

 Production deployment assumes a multi node `Kubernetes <https://kubernetes.io/docs/home/>`__ cluster.

-The entity service has been deployed to kubernetes clusters on GCE and AWS.
+The entity service has been deployed to kubernetes clusters on GCE, minikube and AWS.
 The system has been designed to scale across multiple nodes and handle node failure without data loss.

 .. figure:: _static/deployment.png